 Financial Risks

-What it is: Crypto prices can change dramatically, even during a transfer.
+What it is: Cryptocurrency prices can change a lot, even during a transfer.

 Example: